mistyharsh/fp-ventures/learning/00-theory/Notes.md

 ```

 ## Evaluation
 In Haskell, evaluation is simplification.
 Haskell uses Beta Normal Form.
 BNF is when you cannot beta reduce the terms any further.
 This corresponds to "fully evaluated" expression.
-In programming context, we would call this a "fully executed" program
+In programming context, we would call this a "fully executed" program.